Sumanth386/sql-practice/README.md

 ## Topics Covered
 - CRUD Operations
-- WHERE Clause
+- WHERE
 - ORDER BY
 - Aggregate Functions
 - GROUP BY
 - HAVING